gleechi/gleechi.github.io/pages/1.5.0/unity/VirtualGrasp_UnityAPI.md

-### VG_Controller.OnPostUpdate

-This event is invoked in the update loop after VG runs its update.
-Thus, all other scripts that should update after the VG cycle should listen to this event.

-### VG_Controller.OnPreUpdate

-This event is invoked in the update loop before VG runs its update.
-Thus, all other scripts that should update before the VG cycle should listen to this event.

 ## [OBJECT_SELECTION_API](#object_selection_api)

 ### VG_Controller.ChangeObjectJoint

-Change a set of prameters of an object's joint in runtime.
+Change a set of parameters of an object's joint in runtime.

 | _Transform_ |selectedObject|The object to change the object joint parameters.|
 |[*VG_JointType*](#vg_jointtype) | jointType|The new joint type.|